divvun/lang-sme-ml-speech/README.md

 Alternatively, with your own data, you need to repeat Data preparation steps with the tacotron model that you trained, for asr you would need to run `python process_for_asr.py --from_scratch`.
 This will create and save a new processor and vocab.

-You would need you train ASR and TTS models without `dual_transformation` for around 500 steps for ASR and at least 300K for TTS.
+You would need to train ASR and TTS models without `dual_transformation` for around 500 steps for ASR and at least 300K for TTS.

 ## Inference